alestic/email-bloom/README.md

 `-v|--version` - Show program version and exit

+One and only one of `--output-bloom` or `--input-bloom` must be
+specified:

 `--output-bloom BLOOMFILE` - Generate Bloom filter from input files and write to BLOOMFILE